 1. "a specification of corporate governance recommendations and rules that are applicable to the enterprise or that the enterprise otherwise chooses to comply with;"

-Described in Section 1: Implementation and reporting on Corporate Governance 2013 (Compliance with the Norwegian Code of Practice for Corporate Governance).
+Described in Section 1: Implementation and reporting on Corporate Governance 2014.

 2. "details of where recommendations and rules as mentioned under no. 1 are available to the general public;"